 We are here year-round to help our customers understand their bills, while also helping them prepare for colder weather and the rising costs of energy.

-- SoCalGas offers energy-savings tools, program tips, and services to help our customers save money, use less energy, and lower their monthly bills year-round.
+- We offer energy-savings tools, program tips, and services to help our customers save money, use less energy, and lower their monthly bills year-round.

 - If you need financial assistance, we offer a wide range of programs and services that may help you save money on your natural gas bills.

 - Sign up for email and text Bill Tracker Alerts through My Account to help monitor your natural gas consumption, take steps to reduce your usage, review your projected bill amount, and more.

 - Eligible customers may sign up for a Level Pay Plan, which averages their annual natural gas use and costs over 12 months.
 Customers then pay an average bill amount each month instead of actual charges.

 What Could Be Causing My SoCalGas Bill to Be Higher?

 - Factors that could impact your bill include the cost of natural gas (also referred to as the “core procurement gas price”), seasonal variations, an increase in your appliance usage, your billing cycle, and past due bills.
 Learn more.

 - New gas transportation rates, approved by the CPUC, went into effect on January 1, 2023.
 Residential average transportation rates increased by about 8% and small business transportation rate increased by about 5% on average.
 These transportation rate changes will allow us to continue upgrading our infrastructure, retain responsible, well-trained employees, and support the growth of diverse energy options.

 Current and Historical Natural Gas Prices:

 Natural gas prices change monthly, and you can view current and historical prices to help plan your usage.

 We are all looking for ways to save time and energy and reduce expenses.
 Understanding your monthly SoCalGas bill can help.